gavineadie/SatelliteKit/README.md

 ### Platforms

-SatKit has been used for applications on iOS devices (iPhone, iPad and TV), and Macintosh computers (GUI and command line).
+`SatelliteKit` has been used for applications on iOS devices (iPhone, iPad and TV), and Macintosh computers (GUI and command line).
 It has not yet been exposed to the Unix Swift enviroment.